kateesc/Phylogenomics-Pipeline-for-Coalescent--and-Reconciliation-Based-Species-Tree-and-Network-Inference-/README.md

 5. **Gene Tree Inference**: Use IQ-TREE2 to infer ML gene trees.
 6. **Species Tree Inference**: Run ASTRAL-Pro3 and SpeciesRax to infer species trees.

+This pipeline was a part of a previous project --> https://github.com/kateesc/species_tree_inference_astralpro3.

 ### Ortholog Decomposition:

 1. **DISCO**: Decompose gene trees using duplication tags from ASTRAL-Pro.